projectmesa/mesa/docs/intro-tutorial.rst

 Installation
 ------------

-The first thing you need to do is to install Mesa, if you haven't already.
+To start, install Mesa.
 We recommend doing this in a `virtual environment <https://virtualenvwrapper.readthedocs.org/en/stable/>`_, but make sure your environment is set up with Python 3.
 Mesa requires Python3 and does not work in Python 2 environments.

 To install Mesa, simply: